Afford-X: Generalizable and Slim Affordance Reasoning for Task-oriented Manipulation: Experiment

 \paragraph*{Analysis of Cluster Number K}

 We systematically investigate optimal cluster numbers ($\rm{K}$) in the distillation framework; see also \cref{fig:abl_cluster}.
 We evaluate $\rm{K}$ values from 1 to 10, noting that higher values introduce excessive clustering complexity.
-Results show that all tested configurations improve upon the baseline model's performance (41.3\% $\rm{mAP^{box}}$, 35.2\% $\rm{mAP^{mask}}$). $\rm{K}=3$ emerges as the optimal choice, suggesting that a moderate number of clusters effectively balances feature aggregation and information preservation during knowledge distillation from noun features to the student model.
+Results show that all tested configurations improve upon the baseline model's performance (41.3\% $\rm{mAP^{box}}$, 35.2\% $\rm{mAP^{mask}}$). $\rm{K}=3$ emerges as the optimal choice, suggesting that a moderate number of clusters effectively balances feature aggregation and information preservation during knowledge distillation from noun features to the student model. {Specifically, a moderate $K$ balances prototype diversity and stability, whereas a larger $K$ over-fragments noun features and destabilizes prototypes for pronoun-based inference.}